-General Homestead Exemption - An assessed valuation reduction of $6000 for persons owning and live in their property.
+General Homestead Exemption - A reduction of $6000 in assessed value for persons who own and live in their property.

-Senior Citizen Homstead Exemption - An assessed valuation reduction of $5000 for property owners 65 years of age or older who own and live in their property.
+Senior Citizen Homestead Exemption - An additional reduction of $5000 in assessed value for property owners 65 years of age or older who own and live in their property.
 Requires application and proof of age.

 Homestead Improvement Exemption - If a new improvement is added to an existing structure (i.e. garages, porches, decks, etc.) on property that the owner lives in, application may be made to exempt the assessment attributable to that improvement for four years.

 Returning Veterans' Homestead Exemption - The Returning Veteran's Homestead Exemption provides a $5000. reduction in assessed value for the veteran's principal residence for two consecutive tax years, beginning the year following the return of the veteran from an armed conflict on behalf of the United States.
 The applicant must own and occupy the home as the principle residence as of January 1st. if you acquire your home after returning you can apply the following January 1st.
 Please click link below to see documentation required on 2nd page of form under Do I need to provide documentation.

 Disabled Veterans' Standard Homestead Exemption - Provides a reduction in a property's equalized assessed value to a qualifying property owned by a veteran with a service connected disability certified by the U.S. Department of Veterans' Affairs.
 A $2500 homestead exemption is available to a veteran with a service connected disability of 30-49%, a $5000 homestead exemption for a veteran with a service connected disability of at 50 to 69% and a disability of 70% or more is tax exempt.
 An annual application must be filed, along with proof of percentage disability.
 See application link below to view documentation required on 2nd page of form under Do I need to provide documentation.